13 Ways To Increase Your Protein Intake And See Visible Results

 11. Make Protein Pancakes

-If you’re already making pancakes, simply add a scoop of protein powder such as Protein Breakthrough to the recipe both for flavor and protein content.
+If you’re already making pancakes, add a scoop of protein powder such as Protein Breakthrough to the flavor and protein content recipe.

 12. Keep Protein Bars Handy